Last reviewed September 2014

 Williams, John.
 Gambling in Minnesota: A Short History.
 St. Paul: Minnesota House of Representatives, House Research Department, 2005.
 (KFM5785.Z9 W54 2005)

-Indian Gaming: Statutes and Compacts (Department of Public Safety)
+Regulatory Statutes and Criminal Statutes (Department of Public Safety)

 Links to the World: Gambling includes links to information about gambling and to groups monitoring gambling issues